endojs/endo/packages/ses/README.md

 Instead, **Compartments** give complete control over what powerful objects exist for client code.

+See [`lockdown` options](./lockdown-options.md) for configuration options to `lockdown`.
+However, all of these have sensible defaults that should work for most projects out of the box.

 ### Harden

 SES introduces the `harden` function.